Elon Musk Sides With Trump On Trade With China, Citing 25 Percent Import Duty On American Cars - Slashdot

 I thought Trump was proposing a tariff that affected all nations, not just China.
 I don't see how a discussion of Chinese trade practices is relevant to a tariff that isn't being placed solely on China.
 That's like punching everyone in the face, and justifying it by saying one specific person is a bully.

-The thing to remember (Score:2)
+The thing to remember (Score:4, Insightful)

 China's 25% tariff versus US 2.5% tariff (Score:2)